2sic/2sxc/ToSIC_SexyContent/Docs-Generator/wiki/dotnet-entity.md

 1. Multi-Language since 2sxc 02.00
 1. Added `Value` and `Value<T>`, `PrimaryValue<T>` as well as `Parents()` and `Children(...)` in 09.42.
 Note that Value does not do the same thing as GetBestValue.

-[//]: # "This is a comment - for those who have never seen this"
-[//]: # "The following lines are a list of links used in this page, referenced from above"
 [eav-core-code]: https://github.com/2sic/eav-server/tree/master/ToSic.Eav.Core